Gallery 5 Aquamarine & other Beryl Specimens

 A translucent and lightly-colored crystal of Morganite.
 This specimen was subjected to hydrothermal etching while still underground.
 The result being that most of the crystal faces are mildly frosted.

 What can I say about Erongo Aquamarines that hasn't been said before?
 So I'll mostly let the pictures do the talking.
 This crystal possesses a good deep, inky-blue color grading from opaque to translucent to transparent at its nearly colorless termination.

 Elizabeth R. Mine, Pala District, San Diego, California

 4.2 x 4 x 2.5 cm.

 Here we have a good representative specimen of Morganite that can be found at the Elizabeth R. Mine on Chief Mountain, Pala, Northern San Diego County, California.
 This pale-pink Morganite is nearly a floater, save for a portion of the bottom where it was attached to its matrix.
-Accenting this Morganite specimen is a cluster of Muscovite.
+Accenting this Morganite specimen is a group of Muscovite crystals.